-Local CSOs contribute to the Africa Regional Review of the Global Compact for Migration
+Local CSOs contribute to the Africa regional review of the Global Compact for Migration

 8 min read

-The Review will be held on 8-10 October 2024, including a multi-stakeholder hearing in Addis Ababa, Ethiopia.
-These recommendations expand and enhance the current response by elevating civil society’s role in shaping migration policies, ensuring a victim-centered approach, and promoting stronger cross-border cooperation – all critical ways in which to address the complexities of trafficking and exploitation that existing systems often overlook.
+Collaborative efforts by the East and Horn of Africa Anti-Trafficking (EHAAT) Network, facilitated by Freedom Collaborative, recently led to the development of impactful region-specific recommendations for the Africa Regional Review of the Global Compact for Safe, Orderly and Regular Migration (GCM), which took place in October 2024.
+The recommendations expand and enhance the current response by elevating civil society’s role in shaping migration policies, ensuring a victim-centered approach, and promoting stronger cross-border cooperation – all critical ways in which to address the complexities of trafficking and exploitation that existing systems often overlook.

 Furthermore, CSOs should be recognized as essential allies and partners in addressing migration challenges, as part of a broad, inclusive partnership approach that also engages think tanks, human rights institutions, academic researchers, and women’s rights organizations.
 And stakeholders should collaborate with CSOs to address the root causes of migration, with a focus on conflict prevention, peacebuilding, and post-conflict recovery, say EHAAT members.